lop-Louis/northbook/docs/governance.md

 status: live
 last_reviewed: '2025-11-04'
 audience: Maintainers and contributors who publish or review Northbook content
-tone: Plainspoken, candid, energetic
+tone: 'Plainspoken, candid, energetic'
 narrative_goal: Define the guardrails that keep public docs safe and trustworthy
-primary_action: Apply these rules when editing or approving any page
+primary_action: Use these rules when you edit or approve any page.
 ---

 # Governance Policy

+<a href="#scope" data-primary-action>Use these rules when you edit or approve any page.</a>

 > Public-safe content only.
 Internal specifics live elsewhere.

 Content governance ensures public documentation stays small, safe, and current.

-> **Primary action:** Apply these rules when editing or approving any page.

 ## Scope